 The complete beginners guide to solar panels.
-By the end of this guide, you’ll be equipped with a ‘no-nonsense’ understanding of solar setups and the right questions to ask when the time comes to install your panels.
+Reposit Power brings you a ‘no-nonsense’ run-down of solar set-ups, and gives you the right questions to ask when it’s time to install your panels.

 There are no two ways about it, electricity prices suck, and they have done for quite a while now.
 Our population is growing which is placing greater demand on unsustainable energy production, resulting in skyrocketing power bills for all.

-Australians are a clever bunch though, and many are choosing to take back control and manage their home’s electricity consumption with smart solar setups.
+Australians are a clever bunch though, and many are choosing to take back control and manage their home’s energy usage with smart solar setups.

 Solar panels are the first step in setting up a smart solar system.